Help families in Ethiopia become free from poverty

 The day the water system was completed and operational was the day Halgage said a joyful goodbye to the 5-hour treks she had endured for decades.
 But yet another challenge arose.

 “We had the potential to work and improve our living conditions, but we had nowhere to borrow the money we needed to get started,” says Halgage, recalling the hopelessness she felt.

 The solution to overcoming this obstacle became apparent when Halgage joined a self-help group, a small group of 20 like-minded women in her village who come together to learn new skills, support each other in starting small businesses, and solve challenges faced by their community.

 Halgage developed a plan, borrowed a small amount of money, and got to work making her family’s dream of self-reliance a reality.

 With her borrowed money, Halgage rented a small plot of land and purchased tools and seeds to grow vegetables, which she continues to sell, for a good profit, in small markets in the neighboring towns of Gezeso, Laka, and Belta today.

 Every basket of vegetables sold increased Halgage’s confidence and her family’s quality of life.
 With her ever-improving confidence, Halgage expanded her small business to include buying cereal crops in her village and selling them, at a profit, at the same local markets where she sold her harvest of homegrown vegetables.
 Halgage and her family, with the help of her friends and fellow self-help group members, also built a new home of bamboo and thatch, using some of the proceeds from her business.
 “Now I am self-employed and can help my family and send my children to school,” says Halgage, her face beaming with pride.
 “Our income is dramatically increased from before and we now have enough food, clothing, medication, and things like education materials.”

-Help survivors of Typhoon Komen recover quickly
+Help survivors of Typhoon Komen continue to recover

 Donate to help families rebuild their lives and grow food